Using Picture Books to Teach Voice in Writing

 - Write a short poem about your color.
 The color has just been given a voice!

-Voice Can Share a Perspective
+The Voice in a Book Can Share a Perspective

 Two people can see the same situation very differently.
 When an author wants you to see (or even believe) a certain perspective, it’s often shared through voice.
 These books share perspective through voice beautifully: